dephell/dephell/docs/cmd-docker-create.md

 Also, DepHell mounts your current directory into `/opt/project/` inside the container.
 However, it won't be mounted if you're running this command from root or home folder because it's too much to mount.

 ## See also

+1. [dephell docker prepare](cmd-docker-prepare) to make a container nice.
+1. [dephell venv create](cmd-venv-create) to create a virtual environment (less isolation, better integration).
+1. [dephell docker destroy](cmd-docker-destroy) to remove a container.
+1. [dephell docker shell](cmd-docker-shell) to run shell inside a container.